Wellbeing and advocacy

 Alongside this you can apply online for a Carers Allowance, to receive money to help you look after someone who needs to be cared for.

-At the Learning Disability Partnership Board host an online Parent/ Carer Support Group.
+Learning Disability Partnership Board Carers Support Group

 The team provide advice and help to people living with dementia and their family or Carers.